Building Blocks for HTML Code

 other functions presented here.
 The actual code is created when the

-is applied to these objects.
+function as.character is applied to these objects.

 Longer sequences of HTML code can be prepared by

-concatenating them with c
+concatenating them with c, or by html_group,

-or by applying as.html_group
+or by applying as.html_group to a list of

-objects.
+"html_elem" objects.
 All these result in objects

-of class "html_group"
+of class "html_group".

 Attributes (such as class, id etc.) of HTML elements can be added to the

-, but can also later recalled or modified with
+call to html, but can also later recalled or modified with

-.
+attribs or setAttribs.
 An important attribute

 is the style attribute, which can contain CSS styling.
 It can

-be recalled or modified with style
+be recalled or modified with style or setStyle.
+Styling

-strings can also be created with hmtl_style
+strings can also be created with hmtl_style or as.css

 Usage